-However, decreasing time spent in sedentary pursuits (watching television, video games, computer uses) and substituting with an alternative form of physical activity is a useful strategy in weight loss18-19.
+Decreasing time spent in sedentary pursuits (watching television, video games, computer uses) and substituting with an alternative form of physical activity is a useful strategy in weight loss (Epstein et al, 1995)17.
 Encouraging decreased sedentary time will help the children to identify their own areas of interest regarding physical activity, and will improve compliance.

+c.
 Behaviour modification

-Behaviour-treatment programs have shown consistent success in weight loss.
-However, the implementation requires a multidisciplinary team, which not only provides knowledge about diet and physical activity, but more importantly, has a consistent focus on principles of behaviour change.
+Behaviour-treatment programs have shown consistent success in weight loss (Epstein et al, 2001)18.
+However, the implementation requires a multi-disciplinary team which not only provides knowledge about diet and physical activity, but more importantly, has a consistent focus on principles of behaviour change.